 Fishermen hook two Great White Sharks in 10 minutes: 'I couldn't believe it'

-Two fishermen in Hilton Head, S.C., managed to hook two different Great White sharks — including one 16-footer — within just ten minutes during a fishing trip earlier this week.
+Two fishermen in Hilton Head, S.C., managed to hook two Great White Sharks — including one 16-footer — within just 10 minutes during a fishing trip earlier this week.

 WATCH: FISHERMAN CUTS OPEN FISH TO FIND GARBAGE IN ITS STOMACH